spotlight301/LLM-GPT/README.md

 Super easy to use library for doing LLaMA/GPT-J/MPT stuff!

 ## Overview
-This library implements an easy to use interface to LLaMa, GPT-J and MPT, with optional Python bindings.
+This library implements an easy to use interface to LLaMa, GPT-J and MPT (not yet functional), with optional Python bindings.

 Context scrolling is automatic and supports a top window bar.